Abdal people (West Asia): History

 In the 15th century, the Abdals were gradually excluded from the process of centralization and transformation of the Ottoman Empire into a bureaucratic empire, and as a result of the establishment of Sunni Islam in Edirne and, from 1453, in Istanbul, they took on an irregular character.
-With the establishment of the Safavid State in Iran and the spread of the Qizilbash activity in Anatolia, the Abdals became integrated in the 17th century with the Shamlu Qizilbash movement.
+With the establishment of the Safavid State in Iran and the spread of Qizilbash activity in Anatolia, the Abdals became integrated in the 17th century with the Shamlu Qizilbash movement.